forestgrape/coronavirus/3_medical/pcr_diagnosis.md

 ### Relation of Sensitivity and Accuracy
-For many considerations, the sensitivity can be viewed as the accuracy at very low DNA/RNA concentration which corresponds to high cycles numbers (usually above 35).
+At very low DNA/RNA concentration (usually above 35) the accuracy fluctuations cause with a certain probability the measured result to be below the LOD.
+Thereby the sensitivity is decreased.

 ### RT-PCR Accuracy for SARS-CoV-2